Feature & Pricing Matrix

 Common Questions

-Q: How much does GitBook really cost with multiple documentation sites?
+Q: How much does GitBook actually cost for a team with multiple documentation sites?

-Q: Is there a better alternative to both GitBook and Zendesk Guide?
+Q: Is there a better alternative to both GitBook and Zendesk Guide for enterprise documentation?

 Start creating professional documentation that your users will love